 Environmental Protection Agency requires a 10-day notification for projects ranging in size over 160 square/ 260 linear feet.

+Inspections It is required under EPA’S National Emissions Standard for Hazardous Air Pollutants (NESHAP) that a licensed asbestos inspector prior to demolition and renovation activities inspects buildings.
 Physical Plant Engineering Services (PPES) sends a copy of the General Improvement Request (GIR) and scope of work to Facility Operations Center (FOC) where a work order is issued to CEHS requesting an asbestos inspection and directives.
 The Asbestos Abatement Specialist performs an inspection of the area, reviews documents, and if necessary collects bulk samples to determine if asbestos is present in that particular area.
 If bulk samples are collected, they are sent off to a laboratory and analyzed for asbestos content.
 Once all information is reviewed, a report is sent to PPES giving the results and proper directives for the inspection.

-There are situations on campus, which involve the removal of asbestos in order to perform routine maintenance activities.
+In-House Abatement Projects There are situations on campus, which involve the removal of asbestos in order to perform routine maintenance activities.
 SIUC currently employs 15 asbestos workers and two asbestos supervisors who are EPA accredited and licensed by the Illinois Department of Public Health.

 Prior to the start of an in-house abatement project the Asbestos Abatement Specialist reviews the work order, inspects the job site, and notifies proper regulatory agencies.
 Proper abatement techniques and procedures are then reviewed with the Asbestos Abatement Supervisor.
 The Asbestos Abatement Specialist then monitors the job throughout the entire removal process, conducts air sampling, performs inspections, and ensures that proper abatement techniques are performed and engineering controls are utilized.
 Guidelines are also outlined in a Standard Operating Procedures manual, which is available for review at the Grounds Department and CEHS.

-OSHA requires SIUC to have a written respiratory protection program and to follow the 29 CFR 1910.134 standard.
+Respiratory Protection OSHA requires SIUC to have a written respiratory protection program and to follow the 29 CFR 1910.134 standard.
 The Asbestos Abatement Specialist acts as the program administrator as required in this standard.
 The administrator is responsible for identifying work areas, which require workers to wear a respirator, selects the respiratory options, monitors respirator use, conducts training, arranges fit tests, administers the medical surveillance program, maintains records, and updates the program as needed.
 A copy of the entire program is available at the Grounds Department and CEHS.

-CEHS offers an asbestos awareness-training program to Physical Plant employees.
+Training CEHS offers an asbestos awareness-training program to Physical Plant employees.
 OSHA requires the training to be offered annually for employees who conduct general maintenance and custodial activities in asbestos containing buildings.
 The Asbestos Abatement Specialist works with Safety Officers at CEHS to provide this training.

 Literature is also available upon request.
 CEHS has developed an Asbestos General Awareness Guide and a handout, which provides answers to the 10 Most Commonly Asked Questions About Asbestos.

-CDB projects are generally large and involve using outside contractors and consultants.
+Capital Development Board (CDB) Projects CDB projects are generally large and involve using outside contractors and consultants.
 The Asbestos Abatement Specialist assists the Physical Plant with selecting consultants and coordinating projects.

-Currently the Capital Development Board is performing inspections of every building on the SIUC campus.
+Management Plans Currently the Capital Development Board is performing inspections of every building on the SIUC campus.
 Each building will have a written Management Plan that will provide information on the condition, quantity, and location of asbestos containing material.
 The Asbestos Abatement Specialist is responsible for managing the surveys, interpreting the results, and performing six-month periodic inspections.

-The Asbestos Abatement Specialist is responsible for keeping records for abatement projects, employee certifications/licenses, training, air sampling, bulk sampling, and waste manifests.
+Record Keeping The Asbestos Abatement Specialist is responsible for keeping records for abatement projects, employee certifications/licenses, training, air sampling, bulk sampling, and waste manifests.

-In order to remain in compliance with state and federal regulations it takes cooperation from everyone involved in the asbestos abatement process.
+Summary In order to remain in compliance with state and federal regulations it takes cooperation from everyone involved in the asbestos abatement process.
 The Center for Environmental Health and Safety will continue to provide asbestos services and manage asbestos situations.